stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 The `x` input to the `concat` cost function should be the length of `list-a` plus the length of `list-b`.

+#### `(nft-mint? asset-class asset-identifier recipient)`

+The `x` input to the `nft-mint?` cost function should be the length in bytes of the consensus serialization of the supplied `asset-identifier`.

+The memory usage of this function should be this new `x` value, plus the size of a `principal` type.
+The memory usage of `nft-mint?` remains in effect until the end of the transaction (asset operations remain in memory during the whole transaction to enable rollbacks and post-conditions).

+#### `(nft-burn? asset-class asset-identifier owner)`

+The `x` input to the `nft-burn?` cost function should be the length in bytes of the consensus serialization of the specified `asset-identifier`.

+The memory usage of this function should be this new `x` value, plus the size of a `principal` type.
+The memory usage of `nft-burn?` remains in effect until the end of the transaction (asset operations remain in memory during the whole transaction to enable rollbacks and post-conditions).

+#### `(nft-transfer? asset-class asset-identifier sender recipient)`

+The `x` input to the `nft-transfer?` cost function should be the length in bytes of the consensus serialization of the specified `asset-identifier`.

+The memory usage of this function should be this new `x` value, plus the size of a `principal` type.
+The memory usage of `nft-transfer?` remains in effect until the end of the transaction (asset operations remain in memory during the whole transaction to enable rollbacks and post-conditions).

+#### `(nft-get-owner? asset-class asset-identifier)`

+The `x` input to the `nft-get-owner?` cost function should be the length in bytes of the consensus serialization of the specified `asset-identifier`.

 ### New Default Cost Functions

 Based on results from the